Retiree benefits

 Is Local 689 retiree health plan deduction from my pension a certain percentage of my salary?

-The percentage is negotiated by Local 689 Bargaining Agreement and WMATA.
+The percentage is negotiated by the Local 689 Bargaining Agreement and WMATA.

 Open Enrollment